funmibam/network-device-configuration/README.md

 # Cisco Packet Tracer Lab - Network Device Configuration and Connectivity

 ## Overview
 This lab covers various tasks related to configuring and managing network devices in Cisco Packet Tracer.
-We explored connecting devices using different cables, installing and powering up routers, and configuring network devices through the command-line interface (CLI).
-We also configured DHCP and static IP addressing to verify connectivity between devices on the network.
+I explored connecting devices using different cables, installing and powering up routers, and configuring network devices through the command-line interface (CLI).
+I also configured DHCP and static IP addressing to verify connectivity between devices on the network.

 ## Lab Objectives
 - Investigate devices in a wiring closet.